anderssandstrom/ecmc_multi_master_test/README.md

 Note: Tests are not listed in order of importance..

 * Start one ioc at the time, the most complex first
+* Reduce rate of both IOC:s to 250Hz and run on same IOC
+* Add mcoreutils
 * Install graphics run in graphics.target and multi-user.target
 * only run one ecmc ioc and see latency
 * mcoreutils (add rules, like in this repo)